sbb-design-systems/lyne-components/docs/REVIEW.md

 ## Review Checks

-This document shows what should be done during review process.
+This document shows what should be done during the review process.

 A basic review only contains the entries which have an exclamation mark (⚠️).
-Depending on circumstances, additional options might be considered.
+Depending on the circumstances, additional options might be considered.

 #### General